The ultimate 3 to 10-day Tulum itinerary for first-timers

 Today it’s time for a boat tour.
 What about visiting Isla Mujeres?
 It’s a little far, but if you are up for an adventure you should definitely go and explore the pretty little island.

-If you don’t feel like driving to Cancun and get the Ferry to Isla Mujeres, you can check out organized Catamaran tours organized as a day trip to Isla Mujeres from Cancun.
+If you don’t feel like driving to Cancun and getting the Ferry to Isla Mujeres, you can check out Catamaran tours organized as a day trip to Isla Mujeres from Cancun.

 They usually include the pickup from your hotel in Tulum so you don’t have to worry about absolutely anything and enjoy the day.